Sandra Faber

 Sandra Moore Faber (born December 28, 1944) is an American astrophysicist known for her research on the evolution of galaxies.
-She is the University Professor of Astronomy and Astrophysics at the University of California, Santa Cruz, and works at the Lick Observatory.
+She is the University Professor emerita of Astronomy and Astrophysics at the University of California, Santa Cruz, and works at the Lick Observatory.
 She has made discoveries linking the brightness of galaxies to the speed of stars within them and was the co-discoverer of the Faber–Jackson relation.
 Faber was also instrumental in designing the Keck telescopes in Hawaii.

 Early life and education

 Faber studied at Swarthmore College, majoring in physics and minoring in mathematics and astronomy.
 She earned her bachelor's degree in 1966.
 She then earned her PhD in 1972 from Harvard University, specializing in Optical Observational Astronomy under the direction of I. John Danziger.
 During this time the only observatory open to her was the Kitt Peak National Observatory, which had inadequate technology for the complexity of her thesis.